morgoe/morgoe.github.io/_posts/blog/2015-07-30-which-input-when.markdown

 ![button-groups][button-groups]
 <figcaption>The bad: this one is fairly obvious - the label names are simply too long to fit inside buttons.
 Radio buttons are a better choice.</figcaption>

+**Update:** a few people pointed out that having just 2 buttons in a group can be confusing, as it can be difficult to infer which button is pressed and which is unpressed.
+If you have 3+ buttons, this is no problem.
+Or if you're using a more skeumorphic visual style, this also alleviates this issue.

+![button-groups][button-groups-2]
+<figcaption>It's easy to see which button is pressed on the left-hand examples, but it's pretty confusing on the right-hand example.</figcaption>

 ### Select Dropdowns
 If you need the user to select exactly one of many options (too many for a set of radio buttons), then a select dropdown is the ideal choice.
 However, if you have lots and lots of options (eg. “Select your country”), avoid a select dropdown and use an auto-completing input field instead.